- Makita and Milwaukee: What’s the difference?

 Where are Makita tools made?

-Makita is a Japanese manufacturer [1], but they have various facilities based in Brazil, Mexico, The US, The UK, Germany, Dubai, Thailand, Romania, and China.
+Makita is a Japanese manufacturer [1], but the power tool company boasts various facilities based in Brazil, Mexico, The US, The UK, Germany, Dubai, Thailand, Romania, and China.

 Each manufacturing plant uses the same design and materials regardless of its location.